-Figure 7: Portfolio Carbon Footprints in each regional equity portfolio4
+Figure 8: Portfolio Carbon Footprints in each regional equity portfolio

-Note: The blended benchmark comprises the underlying regional benchmarks, weighted in proportion to the current GBP amount in each equity region
+Note: The blended benchmark comprises the underlying regional benchmarks, weighted in proportion to the current GBP amount in each equity region.

-Figure 7 shows that compared to the weighted benchmark, the Fund's Total Quoted Equities portfolio is around 27% less carbon intensive than the benchmark, and 37% lower than the 2020 Benchmark.
-This means that, on average, for every \$m of economic output companies produce, the Fund's investee companies emit 27% fewer GHG emissions than the companies in the benchmark.
-Each regional equity portfolio also has a lower portfolio carbon footprint than its regional benchmark.

-In addition, with the exception of Emerging Market Equities, each regional equity portfolio has a lower than benchmark weight in companies with fossil fuel reserves (the Total Quoted Equities portfolio has around 25% less weight in fossil fuel companies that the blended benchmark - Figure 8 below, 44% lower than the 2020 Benchmark).
-The Fund's weight in thermal coal reserves was also 29% lower than the weighted benchmark at 31 March 2021 - Figure 9 below).
+Compared to the blended benchmark, the Fund's Total Quoted Equities portfolio is around 18% more carbon efficient than the benchmark (Figure 8).
+This means that, on average, for every \$m of economic output companies produce, the Fund's investee companies emit 18% fewer GHG emissions than the companies in the benchmark.
+Each regional equity portfolio has a lower portfolio carbon footprint than its regional benchmark.
+In addition, each regional equity portfolio has a lower than benchmark weight in companies with fossil fuel reserves (the Total Quoted Equities portfolio has around 12% less weight in fossil fuel companies that the benchmark - Figure 9) and a lower weight in thermal coal reserves (c.
+25% lower in the Total Quoted Equities portfolio - Figure 10).

-The carbon footprint analysis above includes Scope 1 and 2 emissions (those emitted either directly by a company or indirectly through its procurement of electricity and steam) but does not include Scope 3 emissions (those emitted by a company's suppliers and customers).
-This means that for some companies the assessment of their carbon footprint could be considered an
+The carbon footprint analysis above includes scope 1 and 2 emissions (those emitted either directly by a company or indirectly through its procurement of electricity and steam) but does not include scope 3 emissions (those emitted by a company's suppliers and customers).
+This means that for some companies the assessment of their carbon footprint could be considered an 'understatement'.
+Examples could include an online retailer whose logistics emissions are not included in scope 1 or 2.
+The Fund has chosen not to include scope 3 emissions in the carbon footprint metrics for two reasons: (1) the rate of scope 3 disclosure remains insufficient to use reliably in carbon foot-printing analysis; and (2) the inclusion of scope 3 emissions leads to double-counting at the portfolio level.
+To overcome the risk of 'understating' carbon risk, the Fund additionally assesses its exposure to fossil fuel reserves.

-3 Analysis undertaken on the listed equities portfolios with holdings data as of 31 March 2021.
+&lt;sup>3 Analysis undertaken on the listed equities portfolios with holdings data as of 31 July 2019.

-4 Certain information ©2021 MSCI ESG Research LLC.
+&lt;sup>4 Certain information ©2019 MSCI ESG Research LLC.
 Reproduced by permission.